Bhopal Lok Sabha constituency

-Bhopal Lok Sabha constituency is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
+Bhopal is one of the 29 Lok Sabha constituencies in Madhya Pradesh state in central India.
 This constituency presently covers the entire Bhopal district and part of Sehore district.

 Assembly Segments

 Like most other Lok Sabha seats in MP and Chhattisgarh, with few seats like Durg (which has nine assembly segments under it) being exceptions, Bhopal Lok Sabha seat has 8 assembly seats as its segments.